renpy/renpy/sphinx/source/build.rst

 game/\*.txt
     Matches txt files in the game directory.

-There are five file lists that files can be classified into by default.
-(Ren'Py places its own files into the first four of these.)
+There are seven file lists that files can be classified into by default.
+(Ren'Py places its own files into the first six of these.)

 all
-    These files will be included in all packages. linux
+    These files will be included in all packages, and in Android builds. linux
     These files will be included in packages targeting Linux. mac
     These files will be included in packages targeting Macintosh. windows
-    These files will be included in packages targeting Windows. archive
+    These files will be included in packages targeting Windows. renpy
+    These files will be included in packages that require the Ren'Py engine files.
+(Linux, Macintosh, and Windows.) android
+    These files will be included in Android builds. archive
     These files will be included in the archive.rpa archive.